 All the business activities contributing 10 % or more of the total turnover of the company shall be stated:-

-Sr. No. Name and Description of main products / services NIC Code of the Product / Service (NIC 2008) % to total turnover of the company 1.
-Hotels Operations 5510 73.32% 2.
-Restaurants, bars and canteens 5520 26.68% i) Category-wise Share Holding
+Sr. No. Name and Description of main products / services % to total turnover of the company 1.
+Hotels Operations 5510 73.21% 2.
+Restaurants, bars and canteens 5520 26.79%

 III.
-PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES: NA
+PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES: